- Hi, I’m Deepak Bothra, a Chartered Accountant and an MBA from IIM…And a professional poker player.

 My well-wishers encouraged me to go for it as it was a great opportunity.

-It was a difficult decision for me though, considering I got married 6 months prior to this, and opting for an MBA meant studying for two years with no income.
+It was a difficult decision for me though, considering I got married 6 months before this, and opting for an MBA meant studying for two years with no income.

 But my wife and parents encouraged me to go about it.
 I took the decision and went to IIM Indore.

-Poker is all about mental strength and mathematics, and I turned out to be naturally good at it.
+Poker is all about mental strength and mathematics, and guess what I turned out to be naturally good at it.

 Fast forward two years went by and after completing my MBA, I took up an opportunity with CRISIL.